Docs / Device Manual

 A clean gasket being seated into its channel around the housing perimeter

-Seating the clean gasket into its channel before lowering the cover.
+Seat the clean gasket into its channel before lowering the cover.

 Top-down view of the closed cover with the six screws numbered 1 through 6 in a star pattern